hemilabs/heminetwork/CONTRIBUTING.md

 - All new code should include unit tests where practical.
 You can run tests with `make test`.

 We use `golangci-lint` to run formatters and linters on this codebase.
-You can run the linter by running `make lint`, or manually with `golangci-lint run ./...`
+You can run the linter by running `make lint`, or manually with `golangci-lint run ./...`. **All changes must pass the linter before being submitted or merged in pull requests.**

 ### Commit messages